Candle Making Additives | Candle Additives Guide

 candle making mineral oil

 It is used to create the mottling effect in paraffin wax.
 You could always use IGI 1274 wax.
-When used in the manufacture of pillar and votive candles, it is a specialty blend of fully refined paraffin waxes that produces the “mottling” effect.
+When used to manufacture pillar and votive candles, it is a specialty blend of fully refined paraffin waxes that produces the “mottling” effect.
 When needed, its proper mix ratio is three tablespoons per pound of wax.

 To achieve a mottled effect on your candles, add three tablespoons of mineral oil per one pound of wax.
 Pour at 160 degrees, and do not use a water bath to cool the candles.
 If you use a heavy fragrance oil, add 2% Stearic acid to your wax to reduce seepage.